psc0628/NeRF-PRV/ShapeNet_scripts/README.md

 ## Installion

-Follow ["Sampling color and geometry point clouds from ShapeNet dataset"](https://github.com/mmspg/mesh-sampling) to install environment with pymeshlab 2021.10 for get_mesh_sampling.py.
+Follow ["Sampling color and geometry point clouds from ShapeNet dataset"](https://github.com/mmspg/mesh-sampling) to install the environment with pymeshlab 2021.10 for get_mesh_sampling.py.
 Install another environment with pymeshlab 2022.2.post4 for get_ply_from_mesh.py.

 ## Usage